-This morning, disembark from your cruise vessel and take the shuttle bus for approximately five hours to Siem Reap stopping en route to visit a local village and school.
+This morning; disembark from your cruise vessel and meet your new Cambodian National Escort.
+Take the shuttle bus for approximately 5 hours to Siem Reap stopping en route to visit a local village and school.
 Arriving at the drop off point in Siem Reap you will be picked up and transferred to your hotel to store your luggage.
 Continue on to Banteay Srei to explore fascinating Hindu temple.
-Later climb to the summit of Pre Rup Temple to view the sunset over the paddy fields.
+Later board a boat to view the sunset from the moat of Angkor Thom.